-The division is organized around interest groups oriented toward disease processes, organ systems, procedures, or patient groups.
+The division is organized around interest groups oriented toward disease processes, organ systems, procedures or patient groups.
 Clinical expertise is integrated with the newest forms of established and experimental diagnostic and therapeutic methods.

-Because of our recognition that high-quality care depends upon scientific discovery, major research programs at the basic, applied, and translational levels exist to generate new knowledge that ultimately improves patient care.
+Patient care is provided by teams of physicians and other health care staff with broad expertise in all forms of gastroenterological and hepatobiliary diseases.
+Because we recognize that high-quality care depends upon scientific discovery, major research programs at the basic, applied and translational levels exist to generate new knowledge that ultimately improves patient care.

 Among the areas of clinical and research expertise offered in gastroenterology are:

-- Barrett's esophagus and esophageal cancer, including therapy with endoscopic mucosal resection and photodynamic therapy.
+- Barrett's esophagus and esophageal cancer, including therapy with endoscopic mucosal resection and photodynamic therapy

-- Clinical nutrition with emphasis on malabsorption and malnutrition from gastrointestinal diseases.
+- Clinical nutrition with emphasis on malabsorption and malnutrition from gastrointestinal diseases

-- Diseases of the pancreas including acute and chronic pancreatitis, autoimmune pancreatitis, hereditary pancreatitis, pancreatic cancer, pancreatic cysts, adult cystic fibrosis.
+- Diseases of the pancreas, including acute and chronic pancreatitis, autoimmune pancreatitis, hereditary pancreatitis, pancreatic cancer, pancreatic cysts, adult cystic fibrosis

-- Gastrointestinal and hepatobiliary cancers.
+- Gastrointestinal and hepatobiliary cancers

-- Heartburn and gastroesophageal reflux disease (GERD), including endoscopic anti-reflux procedures.
+- Heartburn and gastroesophageal reflux disease (GERD), including endoscopic anti-reflux procedures

-- Hepatobiliary disease and liver transplantation.
+- Hepatobiliary disease and liver transplantation

-- Inflammatory bowel disease, including Crohn's disease and ulcerative colitis.
+- Inflammatory bowel disease, including Crohn's disease and ulcerative colitis

-- Swallowing disorders and noncardiac chest pain.
+- Swallowing disorders and noncardiac chest pain